Sacagawea: Lewis and Clark Expedition

-The Shoshone agreed to barter horses to the group and to provide guides to lead them over the rugged Rocky Mountains.
-The trip was so hard that they ran short of food.
-When they descended into the more temperate regions on the other side, Sacagawea helped to find and cook camas roots to help the party members regain their strength.
+The Shoshone agreed to barter horses and to provide guides to lead the expedition over the Rocky Mountains.
+The mountain crossing took longer than expected, and the expedition's food supplies dwindled.
+When they descended into more temperate regions, Sacagawea helped to find and cook camas roots to help the party members regain their strength.

 As the expedition approached the mouth of the Columbia River on the Pacific Coast, Sacagawea gave up her beaded belt to enable the captains to trade for a fur robe they wished to bring back to give to President Thomas Jefferson.

 Clark's journal entry for November 20, 1805, reads:

-When the corps reached the Pacific Ocean, all members of the expedition—including Sacagawea and Clark's black manservant York—voted on November 24 on the location for building their winter fort.
+When the corps reached the Pacific Ocean, all members of the expedition—including Sacagawea and Clark's enslaved servant York—voted on November 24 on the location for building their winter fort.
 In January, when a whale's carcass washed up onto the beach south of Fort Clatsop, Sacagawea insisted on her right to go see this "monstrous fish."

 On the return trip, they approached the Rocky Mountains in July 1806.
-On July 6, Clark recorded:The Indian woman informed me that she had been in this plain frequently and knew it well.… She said we would discover a gap in the mountains in our direction [i.e., present-day Gibbons Pass].
-A week later, on July 13, Sacagawea advised Clark to cross into the Yellowstone River basin at what is now known as Bozeman Pass.
-Later, this was chosen as the optimal route for the Northern Pacific Railway to cross the continental divide.
+On July 6, Clark recorded:The Indian woman informed me that she had been in this plain frequently and knew it well. ...
+She said we would discover a gap in the mountains in our direction [i.e., present-day Gibbons Pass].
+A week later, on July 13, 1806 Sacagawea advised Clark to cross into the Yellowstone River basin at what is now known as Bozeman Pass.
+Later, this was chosen as the optimal route for the Northern Pacific Railway to cross the continental divide:

+"The Indian woman who has been of great service to me as a pilot through this Country recommends a gap in the mountain[s] more South which I shall cross."

 While Sacagawea has been depicted as a guide for the expedition, she is recorded as providing direction in only a few instances, primarily in present-day Montana.
+Her work as a guide revolved around her geographical insight and as an interpreter.
 Her work as an interpreter helped the party to negotiate with the Shoshone.
 But, she also had significant value to the mission simply by her presence on the journey, as having a woman and infant accompany them demonstrated the peaceful intent of the expedition.
 While traveling through what is now Franklin County, Washington, in October 1805, Clark noted that "the wife of Shabono [Charbonneau] our interpreter, we find reconciles all the Indians, as to our friendly intentions a woman with a party of men is a token of peace."
 Further he wrote that she "confirmed those people of our friendly intentions, as no woman ever accompanies a war party of Indians in this quarter"[sic].

 As Clark traveled downriver from Fort Mandan at the end of the journey, on board the pirogue near the Ricara Village, he wrote to Charbonneau: